-- SRO units shall contain at least 150 square feet. - Efficiency units shall contain at least 500 square feet. - One-bedroom units shall contain at least 700 square feet. - Two-bedroom units shall contain at least 900 net square feet. - Three-bedroom units shall contain at least 1,200 net square feet.

-Four-bedroom units shall contain at least 1,500 net square feet.
+- SRO units shall contain at least 150 square feet. - Efficiency units shall contain at least 500 square feet. - One-bedroom units shall contain at least 700 square feet. - Two-bedroom units shall contain at least 900 net square feet. - Three-bedroom units shall contain at least 1,200 net square feet. - Four-bedroom units shall contain at least 1,500 net square feet.

-Minimum Square Footage and Full Bathrooms Per Unit Type
+Minimum Squ Type Minimum Square Footage and Full Bathrooms Per Unit Type

 Unit Type Bathrooms Minimum Square Feet

 Efficiency 1 500

 1 Bedroom 1 700

 2 Bedroom 1 900

 3 Bedroom 2 1200

 4 Bedroom 3 1500

 Waiver of Minimum Square Footage and Full Bathroom Requirements.
-The minimum square footage and full bathroom requirements may be waived for an existing project which is being rehabilitated only if a federal program finances the unit and the federal agency administering the program which finances the unit requests a waiver of such limits.
+The minimum square footage and full bathroom requirements may be waived for an existing project which is being rehabilitated only if a federal program finances the unit and the federal agency administering the program which finances the unit requests a waiver of such limits or a rehab of an existing LIHTC property that doesn't meet the current square foot minimum.